khanhnam1522/Dragon-City/README.md

   - Dragon city contains the following functionality: Collecting Dragons from generations, Buy/Sell Dragons to other users and Breed baby dragons
   - Tech stack: React, Redux, Boostrap, NodeJS, ExpressJS, PostgreSQL

-2.How to run:
-  - Install all dependencies by ```npm-install``` in both backend folder and frontend folder
-  - Run both backend server and frontend server at the same time by ```node bin/server.js``` and ```npm start```

-3.Demo:
+2.Demo:
-  - The application is deployed on Heroku: https://dragoncity-nt.herokuapp.com/
+  - The application is deployed on Netlify: https://dragon-city.netlify.app/